secretstartups/handbook/quality/contributor-success/index.html.md

 In FY23 we will be focused on growing the number of unique new monthly contributors, reducing OCMA and increasing MRARR.
 This will increase development velocity without requiring additional engineering resources.
-Paralell to this we'll increase observability of community contributed value through improving the business intelligence around it.
+Parallel to this we'll increase observability of community contributed value through improving the business intelligence around it.
 This will allow us to create some predictability through foreshadowing.
 These efforts are cross-functional and